Dr. med. Dirk Manski

 Perioperative intravesical chemotherapy:

-Early single-shot intravesical instillation of mitomycin C after TURB reduces recurrence rate by 40% (Sylvester et al., 2004).
+Early single-shot intravesical instillation of mitomycin C after TURB reduces the recurrence rate by 40% (Sylvester et al., 2004).
 Dosage: 40 mg intravesical mitomycin C, exposure time 1–2 hours (no irrigation or gravity drainage).
 Contraindications: permanent postoperative bleeding, bladder perforation.

 Intravesical Therapy

-Simple risk stratification of superficial bladder cancer using the pathology findings after TURB (Babjuk et al., 2008), as alternative to table table EORTC risk classification 1 and table EORTC risk classification 2.
+Simple risk stratification of superficial bladder cancer using the pathology findings after TURB (Babjuk et al., 2008), as an alternative to table table EORTC risk classification 1 and table EORTC risk classification 2.

-Low risk First diagnosis of Ta low-grade tumor <3 cm
+Low-risk First diagnosis of Ta low-grade tumor <3 cm

-Intermediate risk Low or high risk criteria do not apply.
+Intermediate risk Low or high-risk criteria do not apply.

-High risk T1 tumors, high-grade histology, CIS, multilocular recurrent low-grade tumors, tumor size > 3 cm.
+High-risk T1 tumors, high-grade histology, CIS, multilocular recurrent low-grade tumors, tumor size > 3 cm.

 EORTC risk classification: tumor size, number, recurrence rate, T stage, and grading can be used to determine the recurrence risk and progression risk of superficial bladder carcinoma (Sylvester et al., 2006a).
 The sum of the risk scores from this table is used in table EORTC risk classification 2 to calculate the recurrence and progression risk.